mihanizator/developer-site/getting-started.md

 This will create `Exofile` in your current directory.
 Please refer to [Configuration section](/exofile.md) for the details

-Default configuration will forward requests to port `3000` on `localhost`.
+The default configuration will forward requests to port `3000` on `localhost`.

 Run your Exogress client